tyreepearson/field-workshops-terraform/docs/index.md

 - The next set of slides walks you through a Sentinel policy called **"restrict-ec2-instance-type.sentinel"** that restricts the allowed sizes of AWS EC2 instances.
 - It breaks down the Sentinel code into smaller bites, clarifying what each section of the code is doing.

+???

+we talked a little bit about building policies and the different parts of the policy
 ---
 name: methodology-12
 # Sentinel Import Declarations